 Children can choke if they try to eat the fake plastic snow that is often used in holiday decorations.
 Artificial snow sprays can irritate lungs if inhaled.
 To avoid injury, read container labels and follow directions carefully.

-Be sure to place ornaments out of reach of children.
-The TPCC receives frequent calls about children breaking and eating the pieces.
+Be sure to place these ornaments out of reach of children, because the PCC often receives calls about children breaking them, and eating the pieces.

-If you have questions about potential poisons in your home, contact the Tennessee Poison Control Center at (800) 222-1222, 24 hours a day, 365 days a year.
-Your call will put you in touch with medical professionals who can help in a poison emergency, or answer any poison-related question.
-All calls to the poison hotline are free.
+If you have a question about a potential poison in your home, you may contact the Tennessee Poison Control Center at (800) 222-1222, 24 hours a day, 365 days a year.
+Your phone call will put you in touch with medical professionals who can help in a poison emergency, or answer any poison-related question.
+All calls to the poison hotline are free of charge.
 The center gives advice and makes medical referrals to people who may have come in contact with poison or other dangerous substances, or who have overdosed on drugs.